-Those angels, our heroes, were all acknowledged, and the one that went over and beyond was awarded the American Red Cross Hero award for his actions, heroism, bravery, and love.
+Those angels, our heroes, were all acknowledged, and the one who went over and beyond was awarded the American Red Cross Hero award for his actions, heroism, bravery, and love.
 There are a few things that I don’t remember from this day, such as my Life Flight helicopter ride, the two times that it was necessary to resuscitate me to save my life, and the next three days, which were a blur.

 The few things I do remember when I awoke were that I knew my life would never be the same; when I was told that they rated our accident unsurvivable; and the many times I needed to be reminded that my babies had survived—we were all miracles.

-It’s been a very long eleven years, filled with pain, surgeries, and too many appointments to count.
+It’s been a very long twelve years, filled with pain, surgeries, and too many appointments to count.
 In the midst of everything, there are also many amazing stories, situations, people, miracles, and acts of grace.
 We will never forget what we have been through—our journey hasn’t been easy, and there were times when it seemed overwhelming and too hard to bear.